zeh/unite-planner/README.md

 # Unite Planner

-This is the source to website that help one plan around which sessions to visit from [Unite LA](https://unite.unity.com/2018/los-angeles).
-In the future, this might be adapted to work for every Unite conference.
+This is the source code behind [uniteplanner.com](https://uniteplanner.com/), a website that helps visitors plan around which sessions to watch from [Unity's Unite Conference](https://unite.unity.com/).

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and [Create React App TypeScript](https://github.com/wmonk/create-react-app-typescript).
+Currently, it features [Unite LA](https://unite.unity.com/2018/los-angeles)'s schedule.
+In the future, this might be adapted to work with other Unite conferences.

 ## TODO